Valencia bistro table at golden hour with a silver shamrock cufflink on a folded linen napkin

 Revenue Commissioners vs AEAT

 Ireland and Spain both tax on worldwide income if you're tax resident.
 Once you spend 183+ days in Spain, you become Spanish tax resident.
 File a Form 12 or cessation with Revenue Commissioners and register with AEAT.
+A cross-border tax adviser can map the order of operations.

 Public Healthcare via EU Registration